faizaan1abd/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

    ![](../media/L2T5S4.2-0205.png)

 5. Under the comment ***Add code to send request...***, replace all the code from the comment until the  **while** loop command at the end for C# and until the **except** command in python with the following code then save the file.
-The code is mostly the same, but now using the messages array to store the conversation history.
+The code is mostly the same but now using the messages array to store the conversation history.

     **C#**: Program.cs